 Students who serve as teaching assistants for a course are eligible to receive two hours of credit per semester for performing at least 85 hours of course-related work, such as, assisting with course design and administration, conducting review and discussion sessions, and mentoring students on study skills, time management, exam preparation, legal writing, or other academic skills.
 Students who serve as research assistants for a faculty member are eligible to receive two hours of credit per semester for performing at least 85 hours of work relating to the supervising faculty member’s project, such as conducting legal research, writing memoranda, editing, and cite checking.
 Student teaching assistants and research assistants are responsible for keeping a detailed log of their hours for review by the supervising faculty member at the end of each semester.
 Students will be evaluated on a credit/no credit basis.

-Students may receive credit for distance learning courses that are in compliance with ABA Standards.
-Distance learning courses for which students receive credit, whether offered in synchronous or asynchronous format, or a combination, shall require at least 42.5 hours of student work per credit hour.
-The Associate Deans for Academic Affairs shall collect and review distance learning course syllabi on a regular basis to determine whether such courses comply with Standard 310(b).
+Students may receive credit for distance education courses that are in compliance with ABA Standards, subject to the requirements of Regulation II(L) below.
+Distance education courses for which students receive credit, whether offered in synchronous or asynchronous format, or a combination, shall require at least 42.5 hours of student work per credit hour.
+The academic deans shall collect and review distance education course syllabi on a regular basis to determine whether such courses comply with Standard 310(b).

-3. Credit Requirements: Day students are required to enroll in a minimum of 27 credits per year, and may enroll in 12-16 credits each semester.
-Enrollment in more than 27 credits in year two will not reduce the 27 credit requirement of year three.
+3. Credit Enrollment Requirements: Day students not participating in the Accelerated JD Program are required to enroll in a minimum of 27 credits each year (not including summer sessions) and 12 credits each semester for 6 semesters (not including summer sessions), except otherwise provided in these Rules and Regulations.
+Enrollment in more than 27 credits in one academic year will not reduce the 27 credit minimum requirement in any subsequent year, except as otherwise provided in these Rules and Regulations.

 2. Definition of Credit Hour: The definition of a credit hour for the Evening Division program is the same as for the Day Division, as set forth in paragraph I(B)(2).

-3. Credit Requirements: Evening students are required to enroll in a minimum of 21 credits per year, and may enroll in 9-12 credits each semester.
-Enrollment in more than 21 credits in year two and/or year three will not reduce the 21 credit minimum required in year four.
+3. Credit Enrollment Requirements: Evening students not participating in the Accelerated JD Program are required to enroll in a minimum of 21 credits per year (not including summer sessions) and 9 credits each semester, for 8 semesters (not including summer sessions), except as otherwise provided in these Rules and Regulations.
+Enrollment in more than 21 credits in one academic year will not reduce the 21 credit minimum requirement in any subsequent year, except as otherwise provided in these Rules and Regulations.

 1. Day Division